ganrad/aks-aspnet-sqldb-rest/README.md

 **Important Notes:**
 - AKS is a managed [Kubernetes](https://kubernetes.io/) service on Azure.
 Please refer to the [AKS](https://azure.microsoft.com/en-us/services/container-service/) product web page for more details.
-- This project has been tested on AKS v1.11.4+.
+- This project has been tested on AKS v1.14.5+ and .NET Core 3.0.
 - Commands which are required to be issued on a Linux terminal window are prefixed with a `$` sign.
 Lines that are prefixed with the `#` symbol are to be treated as comments.
 - This project requires **all** resources to be deployed to the same Azure **Resource Group**.
 - Specify either **eastus**, **westus**, **westus2** or **centralus** as the *location* for the Azure *Resource Group* and the *AKS cluster*.